-Available as a special, limited edition for Record Store Day, and released more widely in July, this 15th Flaming Lips record – rumoured to be a kind of Wayne Coyne solo project – finds the band more playful, cinematic and cohesive than they've been since ‘Yoshimi Battles The Pink Robots’
+Originally available as a special, limited edition for Record Store Day, and released more widely this month, this 15th Flaming Lips record – rumoured to be a kind of Wayne Coyne solo project – finds the band more playful, cinematic and cohesive than they've been since ‘Yoshimi Battles The Pink Robots’

 Are you sitting comfortably?
 Then we’ll begin.
 Once upon a time there was a giant king baby who, when he grew up, unexpectedly had the whole of outer space, the aurora borealis and the thunderstorms from the south get sucked into his giant head.
 All while single-handedly holding back an avalanche threatening to destroy his kingdom he’s killed – only for his severed head, when dipped in steel, to live on as a kind of cranial bouncy castle, where visitors can climb in his mouth and gaze blissfully up at the stars and thunderstorms still inside, a bit like a really psychedelic hippy version of Pompeii’s celebrated Masturbating Man.